CGM education pack for primary care now available

-Healthcare professionals working in primary care can increase their knowledge of and confidence in flash glucose monitoring and continuous glucose monitoring (CGM) thanks to a new suite of resources.
+Healthcare professionals working in primary care can increase their knowledge of and confidence continuous glucose monitoring (CGM) thanks to a new suite of resources.

 They have been put together by the award-winning EDEN (Effective Diabetes Education Now) programme alongside Abbott and Dexcom.
-The resources will be available nationally for all healthcare professionals in primary care from June 27 following Diabetes Week, which runs from Monday, June 13, to Sunday, June 19.
+T

-The use of flash glucose monitoring and CGM has proven to improve time in target glucose range, quality of life and reduce the risk of hospital admission for severe hypoglycaemia and diabetic ketoacidosis.
+The use of CGM has proven to improve time in target glucose range, quality of life and reduce the risk of hospital admission for severe hypoglycaemia and diabetic ketoacidosis.

 But these technologies have in the past been limited to only some people living with type 1 diabetes who required support from secondary care and those who were self-funding.
-With the release of the updated NICE guidelines in March 2022, access to flash glucose monitoring and CGM is recommended for all people living with type 1 diabetes, and for some people living with type 2 diabetes.
+With the release of the updated NICE guidelines in March 2022, access to CGM is recommended for all people living with type 1 diabetes, and for some people living with type 2 diabetes.

 This means that many more people throughout the UK will have access to such technology, with many prescriptions coming in primary care.
 As with all changes in practice, knowledge and confidence for healthcare professionals to safely implement are essential.